 Applying to medical school is very expensive.
-AMCAS charges approximately $160 for the first school and $35 for each additional school that you apply to, and most schools then have additional fees as part of their secondary applications.
-You should plan on spending about $2,300 on application fees alone.
-If you have extreme financial limitations, you can apply for a waiver of those fees, but waivers are rarely granted.
-You must also plan on the cost of traveling to interviews.
+AMCAS charges approximately $170 for the first school and $42 for each additional school that you apply to, and most schools then have additional fees as part of their secondary applications.
+You should plan on spending nearly $3,000 on application fees alone.
+If you have extreme financial limitations, you can apply for a waiver of those fees.

 When will I find out whether I got in?